micah-r-hysong/PRS_SDoH_analysis/README.md

 ### Step 6
 PRS mean and variance PC adjustment.
 Code is "00_emerge_zscore_adj_PRS.ipynb" in PRS folder.
 Save graphs of pre- and post-normalized PRS.

+### Step 7
+Calculate PsRS weights and calculate PsRS in your cohort using the AoU weights.
+Code is "elastic_net_models_generate_PsRS.ipynb" in the PsRS folder.
+Output to share is PsRS weights files.